billroy/notesoup/INSTALL-Heroku.md

 * You need [git.](http://git-scm.com)

 * You need an account at [Heroku](http://www.heroku.com/).
-The free tier is suitable for testing and personal use.
+You only need an email address to sign up for the free tier, which is suitable for testing and personal use.
+Click through on the confirmation email and provide a password.

 * You need the heroku command line tools.
 See the [Heroku NodeJS Cookbook](http://devcenter.heroku.com/articles/node-js) and perform the section "Local Workstation Setup".
 After installing the appropriate tools package for your system, log in to Heroku:

 	$ heroku login

-Once you are logged in, continue with the deployment procedure here.
+Once you are logged into Heroku and the credential formalities are complete, continue with the deployment procedure here.

-### Where the notes go: RedisToGo nano.

-RedisToGo provides a free "nano" tier of service that is suitable for experimentation and personal use.

-Be aware this free level of service does not include backup, and provides only 5MB storage.
-If you use more than a couple hundred folders, you'll exceed the capacity of the nano tier.
-[Consider a paid plan](http://addons.heroku.com/redistogo), or a local soup.

-The scripts/heroku-start.sh script configures the nano tier of service; edit it if required.

 ### Deployment procedure

+Three line install:

 	$ git clone http://bitlash.net/git/notesoup.git
 	$ cd notesoup